betterscientificsoftware/bssw.io/CuratedContent/ThingsYouShouldNeverDoPartI.md

 <!--deck text start-->
 Starting from scratch is often a very enticing way to shed the warts of an old code base.
-But the realities of trying to do this in practice while still having to support the old code base and existing customers often ends in disaster.
+But the realities of trying to do this in practice while still having to support the old code base and existing customers often end in disaster.
-There is usually a better way, an often path less taken, especially in the computational science and engineering community.
+There is usually a better way, often a path less taken, especially in the computational science and engineering community.
 <!--deck text end-->

 #### Contributed by [Roscoe A. Bartlett](https://github.com/bartlettroscoe)